 Pat Taylor was born in Oglethorpe County, Georgia, but was raised in New Jersey.
 After finishing high school, she went to a vocational school and received a practical nursing license.
 She married Tom Taylor and raised three children continuing to work as a LPN for 10 years.
 In 1976 Pat and her family moved to her mother’s home place in Oglethorpe County, Georgia.

-Shortly afterward she changed her vocation to care for animals.
+Shortly afterwards she changed her vocation to care for animals.
 She started working for Dr. Rita Ridgeway at the first Oglethorpe Animal Clinic in 1978.
 The clinic was then sold to Dr. Henry Brubaker and Pat remained.
 When Dr. Henry sold the clinic to his son Dr. Wayne Brubaker Pat stayed as she knew the clients and their furry friends better than anyone.

 In 1993 Dr. Wayne Brubaker sold the clinic to Dr. Ed Rowan and Pat remained as Head technician.
-She is still working full time and with her husband is raising three of their grandchildren.
+She is still working full time, and with her husband, is raising three of their grandchildren.